N-LaMantia/lab-4/README-Lab4.md

 ## How to Run
 1. npm install
+2. npm run server
-2. npm run dev
+3. npm run dev

 Install dependencies, then run the application in development mode.